matomo-org/developer-documentation/docs/4.x/tests-php.md

 ## Requirements

-Before you start make sure you have enabled development mode:
+Before you start make sure you have [setup Matomo](/guides/getting-started-part-1), and make sure you have enabled development mode:

 ```
 $ ./console development:enable